kwalski/number-to-base64/README.md

 This is a fork from [kutuluk/number-to-base64](https://github.com/kutuluk/number-to-base64) with the following changes:

 - Default character set changed to use `$` and `_` instead of `+` and `/` to make strings web safe
-- Default character set has character sequence in increasing ascii value. i.e, as 65534 < 65535 -> the encoded string will also respect the comparison "Ezy" < "Ezz" (for positive values). **This makes default string64 encoding ideal for timeseries keys which must always increase **
+- Default character set has character sequence in increasing ascii value. i.e, as 65534 < 65535, their encoded strings will also respect the comparison "Ezy" < "Ezz" (for positive values). **This makes default string64 encoding ideal for timeseries keys which must always increase**
 - Added `setRadix64` function to override your own 64 char set

 Extremely fast number to radix64 converting.